mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 30,022 sequences, there are only 3,714 unique sequences.

-Next we want to classify our sequences and see if there are any sequences that don\'t make \"sense\".
-For example, if we found Cyanobacteria in stool, then we\'d be reasonably confident that the DNA was there as a holdover from the subject\'s diet.
+Next we want to classify our sequences and see if there are any sequences that don't make "sense".
+For example, if we found Cyanobacteria in stool, then we'd be reasonably confident that the DNA was there as a holdover from the subject's diet.
 First we are going to classify our sequences using the mothur-formatted version of the RDP training set.
 The default is to do 100 iterators; however, if our threshold bootstrap value is 80%, then the confidence interval will be